National Economic Council (United States)

 The National Economic Council (NEC) is the principal forum used by the president of the United States for the consideration of domestic and international economic policy matters with senior policymaking and Cabinet officials, and forms part of the Office of Policy Development which is within the Executive Office of the President of the United States.

 Since the creation of the National Economic Council on January 25, 1993, its purpose is to coordinate domestic and international economic policy-making decisions; to advise the president on economic policy, with respect to domestic and international economic policy matters; to coordinate with various agencies across the federal government to establish consistent policy with the president's stated goals; and monitor the implementation of the economic agenda of the president.

 The National Economic Council differs from the Domestic Policy Council, as it considers economic policy matters, while the Domestic Policy Council may consider anything which is related to domestic matters, with the exception of economic policy matters.
 It also differs from the Council of Economic Advisers, which provides research for the White House based on data, research, and evidence.
 The Council is also the principal arm of the president when coordinating his economic policies and goals among various other agencies.

-The National Economic Council is headed by the Assistant to the President for Economic Policy and Director of the National Economic Council.
-Since February 21, 2023, that position has been held by Lael Brainard.
+The National Economic Council is headed by the assistant to the president for economic policy and director of the National Economic Council.
+Since January 20, 2025, that position has been held by Kevin Hassett.

 History and mission

-The National Economic Council was created on January 25, 1993 by Executive Order 12835 by President Bill Clinton, officially to coordinate the economic policy-making process with respect to domestic and international economic issues; to coordinate economic policy advice to the President; to ensure that economic policy decisions and programs are consistent with the President's stated goals, and to ensure that those goals are being effectively pursued; and to monitor implementation of the President's economic policy agenda.
-Clinton appointed Robert Rubin as Assistant to the President for Economic Policy and Director of the National Economic Council on January 25, 1993, the same day as the creation of the Council.
+The National Economic Council was created on January 25, 1993 by Executive Order 12835 by President Bill Clinton, officially to coordinate the economic policy-making process with respect to domestic and international economic issues; to coordinate economic policy advice to the president; to ensure that economic policy decisions and programs are consistent with the president's stated goals, and to ensure that those goals are being effectively pursued; and to monitor implementation of the president's economic policy agenda.
+Clinton appointed Robert Rubin as assistant to the president for economic policy and director of the National Economic Council on January 25, 1993, the same day as the creation of the Council.
 The creation of the council also fulfilled a major promise by President Bill Clinton, to make the economy of the United States a priority.

-Prior to the creation of the National Economic Council, economic policy staff had existed since the 1960's.
+Prior to the creation of the National Economic Council, economic policy staff had existed since the 1960s.
 President Lyndon B. Johnson assigned a senior aide to develop and organize domestic policy, of which economic policy was included.
 In 1970, President Richard M. Nixon issued an executive order which created the Office of Policy Development.
 President Clinton split the responsibilities of the Domestic Policy Council with the National Economic Council.